Black Hebrew Israelites

-Black Hebrew Israelites (also called Hebrew Israelites, Black Hebrews, Black Israelites, and African Hebrew Israelites) are a new religious movement claiming that African Americans are descendants of the ancient Israelites.
+Black Hebrew Israelites (also called Hebrew Israelites, Black Hebrews, Black Israelites, and African Hebrew Israelites) are a new religious movement falsely claiming that African Americans are descendants of the ancient Israelites.
 Some sub-groups believe that Native and Latin Americans are descendants of the Israelites as well.

-Black Hebrew Israelites combine elements to their teaching from a wide range of sources to varying degrees.
-Black Hebrew Israelites incorporate certain aspects of the religious beliefs and practices of both Christianity and Judaism, though they have created their own interpretation of the Bible, and other influences include Freemasonry and New Thought, for example.
-Many choose to identify as Hebrew Israelites or Black Hebrews rather than Jews in order to indicate their claimed historic connections.
+Black Hebrew Israelite teachings combine elements from a wide range of sources, incorporating their own interpretations of Christianity and Judaism, and other influences such as Freemasonry and New Thought.
+Many choose to identify as Hebrew Israelites or Black Hebrews rather than Jews.
+Black Hebrew Israelism is a non-homogenous movement composed of numerous groups with varying beliefs and practices.
 Black Hebrew Israelites are not associated with the mainstream Jewish community, and they do not meet the criteria that are used to identify people as Jewish by the Jewish community.
 They are also outside the fold of mainstream Christianity.
-Black Hebrew Israelism is a non-homogenous movement with a number of groups that have varying beliefs and practices.
-Various sects of Black Hebrew Israelism have been criticized by academics for their promotion of historical revisionism.

-The Black Hebrew Israelite movement originated at the end of the 19th century, when Frank Cherry and William Saunders Crowdy both claimed to have received visions that African Americans are descendants of the Hebrews in the Bible; Cherry established the Church of the Living God, the Pillar Ground of Truth for All Nations, in 1886, and Crowdy founded the Church of God and Saints of Christ in 1896.
+The Black Hebrew Israelite movement originated at the end of the 19th century, when Frank Cherry and William Saunders Crowdy claimed to have received visions that African Americans are descendants of the Hebrews in the Bible.
+Cherry established the Church of the Living God, the Pillar Ground of Truth for All Nations, in 1886, and Crowdy founded the Church of God and Saints of Christ in 1896.
 Subsequently, Black Hebrew groups were founded in the United States during the late 19th and early 20th centuries, from Kansas to New York City, by both African Americans and West Indian immigrants.
 In the mid-1980s, the number of Black Hebrews in the United States was between 25,000 and 40,000.

-Some of the Black Hebrew Israelite sects are considered black supremacist and antisemitic.
-According to the Anti-Defamation League (ADL), "Some, but not all [Black Hebrew Israelites], are outspoken anti-Semites and racists."
-In 2017, the Southern Poverty Law Center (SPLC) listed the Black Hebrew Israelites as one of the "black nationalist groups of concern", along with the Nation of Islam and others.
-The SPLC has also described the Black Hebrew Israelites as a hate group which supports segregation, Holocaust denial, homophobia and promotes a race war, and as of December 2019, it "lists 144 Black Hebrew Israelite organizations as black separatist hate groups because of their antisemitic and anti-white beliefs".
-The SPLC has since clarified that they now use the term "Radical Hebrew Israelite", to distinguish between extremist and non-extremist sects and to acknowledge that some Hebrew Israelites are non-Black.
+Various sects of Black Hebrew Israelism have been criticized by academics for their theology and historical revisionism due to the lack of evidence supporting their claims.
+Some sects are considered black supremacist and antisemitic.
+According to the Anti-Defamation League (ADL): "Some, but not all, [Black Hebrew Israelites] are outspoken anti-Semites and racists."
+The Southern Poverty Law Center designates several extremist sects as hate groups which support racial segregation, Holocaust denial, homophobia, and race war.
+The SPLC refers to these extremist groups as "Radical Hebrew Israelites" to distinguish between "extremist and non-extremist sects" and because not all Hebrew Israelites are black.